-Picocurie per liter (pCi/L): Picocuries per liter is a measure of the radioactivity in water.
+Picocurie per liter (pCi/L): Measure of the radioactivity in water.

-Action Level (AL): the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 Treatment Technique (TT): A required process intended to reduce the level of contaminant in drinking water.

-"ND": means not detected and indicates that the substance was not found by laboratory analysis.
+ND: Not detected and indicates that the substance was not found by laboratory analysis.

-N/A: not applicable.
+N/A: Not applicable.

-Maximum Contaminant Level (MCL): The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL): The is the highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG): The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.